ucsb-cs156-s23/team03-s23-7pm-2/issues/issue11_copy_restaurant_backend_files_from_proj02.md

          `restaurants` listed in the table.
       3. Use `\q` to quit

-- [ ] The backend POST,GET,PUT,DELETE endpoints for `Restauarant` all work properly in Swagger.
+- [ ] The backend POST,GET,PUT,DELETE endpoints for `Restaurant` all work properly in Swagger.